lkrey/lkrey/README.md

 Now as a recent graduate, I plan to represent the LGBTQ+ community in Big Tech as a Software Engineer.
 I hope to inspire and spread awareness to other women+, letting them know that they, too, are capable of being software engineers.

 ####  📅 Day-to-day:
 I’m currently spending the majority of my time studying data structures and algorithms.
-A gap in my commit history is likely because I am glued to Leetcode or solving problems from Cracking The Coding Interview
+A gap in my commit history is likely because I am glued to Leetcode, or haning out with my current bff - my whiteboard, solving problems from Cracking The Coding Interview.

 ####  📫  Let's connect:
 https://www.linkedin.com/in/laurakrey/